The prismatic realization functor for Shimura varieties of abelian type: The Tannakian framework for prismatic -gauges F-gauges

-Finally, thanks to the system of split surjection constructed above, the natural morphism $M\otimes_RR/J^n\to M_n$ being an isomorphism is reduced to case when $M=\mc{O}(d_j)$, which is clear. \end{proof} The content of Claim \ref{claim:limit-of-fp} allows us to produce a functor as in \eqref{eq:2-lim-functor}.
-We claim that it is quasi-inverse to $\widehat{(-)}$.
-On filtered finite free modules (i.e., the modules of the form $\bigoplus_j\mc O(d_j)$), it follows from the assumption that $\Fil^i_R$ is closed in $R$ for all $i$.
-In general, let $M$ be an object of $\cat{Vect}(\mc R(\Fil^\bullet_R))$.
-Then the fact that the natural map $M\to \lim_nM\otimes_RR/J^n$ is an isomorphism can be reduced to the filtered finite free case by taking a split surjection $\bigoplus_j\mc O(d_j)\to M$.
+Finally, thanks to the system of split surjection constructed above, the natural morphism $M\otimes_RR/J^n\to M_n$ being an isomorphism is reduced to case when $M=\mc{O}(d_j)$, which is clear. \end{proof} Claim \ref{claim:limit-of-fp} allows us to produce a functor as in \eqref{eq:2-lim-functor} which we claim is quasi-inverse to $\widehat{(-)}$.
+On filtered finite free modules (i.e., the modules of the form $\bigoplus_j\mc O(d_j)$), this follows as $\Fil^i_R\subseteq R$ is closed for all $i$.
+In general, let $M$ be an object of $\cat{MG}^\mr{fp}(\mc R(\Fil^\bullet_R))$.
+Then showing that $M\to \lim_nM\otimes_RR/J^n$ is an isomorphism can be reduced to the filtered finite free case by taking a split surjection $\bigoplus_j\mc O(d_j)\to M$.
 That the other composition is naturally isomorphic to the identity follows from Claim \ref{claim:limit-of-fp}.
 The fact that both of these functors are exact $R$-linear $\otimes$-functors is clear by inspection. \end{proof}